 At Farzad Family Law we strongly believe in education and giving back to the legal community.
 As lawyers we placed great value in our own education when we made sacrifices on our paths to and beyond law school.
 We want to help others who intend to do the same.

-As strong advocates for higher learning we are proud to give back to aspiring lawyers through the Farzad Family Law Scholarship.
-This annual scholarship will be awarded to one student based on merit.
+As strong advocates for higher learning, we are proud to give back to aspiring lawyers through the Farzad Family Law Scholarship.
+This annual scholarship is awarded to one student based on merit.

 Please review the eligibility requirements and application process below.
 Remember to include:

 - Email address,

 - Phone number and,